 Juice fasting can cleanse and detoxify the whole body of accumulated toxins.
 This practice may bring strength and increased metabolism to weakened organs that are broken down because of carcinogenic factors.
 The best juicing foods are red beets, carrots, leafy green vegetables, grapes, lemons, and all dark-colored juices.
 Juice fast for 2-6 days, but only as long as your body can tolerate it.

 Medicinal mushrooms are unique organisms that have been sought for medicine and food since ancient times.
 Mushrooms are polysaccharides (long-chain sugar molecules) that stimulate immunity.
 Mushrooms such as Shiitake, Maitake, Turkey tails, and Reshi are used in Asia to help enhance cancer treatment and reduce the side effects of chemo and radiation therapy.

 PLENTY OF CLEAN FILTERED WATER

 The body is in constant need of water.
 Dehydration (even when it is not noticed) is a continual problem.
 Drink 8-10 glasses of filtered water each day.
 It will help flush toxins out of the liver, improve digestion and elimination, and hydrate all the healthy cells in the body.

 SATURATED, CHOLESTEROL-RICH ANIMAL FATS

 These foods have high amounts of carcinogens and saturated fats.
 They promote tumor growth and decrease the body’s immune system.
-Red meats, processed lunch meats, chicken, pork, lamb, turkey, and most fish have high concentrations of steroids, growth hormones, and antibiotics.
+Processed lunch meats, chicken, pork, lamb, turkey, and most fish that are farm-raised have high concentrations of steroids, growth hormones, and antibiotics.
 [The European Union will not import American beef because the amount of hormones is above their stricter standards.]

 REFINED (SUGAR) CARBOHYDRATES